What is a CBCT scan?

 What happens to the information?

-That depends on what your dentist has requested.
-Sometimes they will have us burn a copy on disk and send it back with you.
-Other times they will have us send it to them, or even to a specialist called an Oral & Maxillofacial Radiologist for review.
+If you are from another office, sometimes they will have us burn a copy on disk and send it back with you.
+Other times they will have us send it to them, and/or to a specialist called an Oral & Maxillofacial Radiologist for review.